Amerika (miniseries): Climax and resolution

 In the final episode of the miniseries, Heartland has seceded from the United States, with other regions to follow within the next few weeks.
 Instead, Heartland soldiers and local militia attack the local UNSSU compound.
 There is talk of a "Second American Revolution" that could undermine the Soviet Union's plans to break up the United States and end the Soviet occupation of America itself.
 The miniseries ends on a downbeat note, Devin Milford is shown about to make a nationwide speech telling Americans to revolt against the Soviet occupation; however, Milford is shot to death.
 It is unclear if he managed to make a nationwide broadcast calling on Americans to resist the breakup of the United States, but based on the ending, it appears that the United States of America will cease to exist forever as a nation and will be broken up into several independent countries within North America, at least for now.
-With the suspicion from Denisov himself of the hope of a Second American Revolutionary War that could restore American independence and drive the Soviets along with their military, air, and naval forces from the shores of the former United States in the future, it now lies in the hands of a 14-year-old boy, Devin Milford's eldest son William Milford, when one day he comes of age.
+With the suspicion from Denisov himself of the hope of a Second American Revolutionary War that could restore American independence and drive the Soviets along with their military, air, and naval forces from the shores of the former United States of America in the future, it now lies in the hands of a 14-year-old boy, Devin Milford's eldest son William Milford, when one day he comes of age.